AincradOT/platform/docs/index.md

 - CI service accounts and Workload Identity Federation for GitHub Actions
 - GitHub organisation settings, core repositories, teams and branch protections

-Application and service repositories consume these foundations.
+Application and service repositories consume these platform.
 They do not modify them.

 For the full rationale behind these patterns, the pitfalls of the old “bare metal and XAMPP” model, and how application repositories are expected to consume this platform, see the [`Golden path`](golden-path.md) write-up.